Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: The kind of the resource.
 This is used to determine the type of the resource.
 If not specified, the resource will be created as a standard resource.
 Possible values are:
-- `Default` - The resource will be created as a standard Azure Machine Learning resource.
+- 'Default' - The resource will be created as a standard Azure Machine Learning resource.
-- `Hub` - The resource will be created as an AI Hub resource.
+- 'Hub' - The resource will be created as an AI Hub resource.
-- `Project` - The resource will be created as an AI Studio Project resource.
+- 'Project' - The resource will be created as an AI Studio Project resource.

 Type: `string`